gmc17/CS630-F22/What is unit testing?.md

     return result
 ```

-You test this function like follows:
+You test the function by comparing expected outputs to actual outputs:

 ```python
 def main():